 The explosive power of the Hiroshima bomb is low when compared to the explosive force of the other bombs that were built in the years and decades that followed.
 Calculations assume that it would take about 50 atomic bombs similar to the one used in Hiroshima to eradicate humanity and all plants and animals through a nuclear winter.
 Worldwide, there are at least 17,000 nuclear warheads ready for use.

 One does not need to assume the worst scenario of a nuclear war in order to realize that every single nuclear weapon is a number too much and would constitute a real danger.
-The humanitarian impact from a single explosion would be disastrous; hundreds of thousands would be affected.
+The humanitarian impact of a single explosion would be disastrous; hundreds of thousands would be affected.

 The risk that a nuclear warhead might fall into the wrong hands does not pose the only danger.
 Technical systems can fail too.
-An accident might occur, or monitoring systems can malfunction, and give an erroneous warning of a first strike by an opponent, similar to the one that occured in 1983 in the USSR.
-At that time, the responsible Russian officer Stanislav Petrov has decided not to rely on the computer warnings.
-Had his decision been different, we wouldn't be alive today.
+An accident might occur, or monitoring systems can malfunction, and give an erroneous warning of a first strike by an opponent, similar to the one that occurred in 1983 in the USSR.
+At that time, the responsible Russian officer Stanislav Petrov decided not to rely on computer warnings.
+Had his decision been different, we wouldn’t be alive today.

-I could go on to list many other examples where humanity has narrowly escaped a nuclear annihilation during the last 69 years, but I think this is not necessary.
-Here I would like to quote Albert Einstein: "Man invented the atom bomb, but no mouse would ever construct a mousetrap."
+I could go on to list many other examples where humanity has narrowly escaped nuclear annihilation during the last 69 years, but I think this is not necessary.
+Here I would like to quote Albert Einstein: “Man invented the atom bomb, but no mouse would ever construct a mousetrap.”

 The commitment of Austria in cooperation with Norway and Mexico, to provide a new impetus in the disarmament debate is to be clearly welcomed.

 The announced conference for December on the humanitarian impact of nuclear weapons is an important step on the road to a nuclear-free world.